cybertraining-dsc/su22-reu-385/time-series-prediction/arima/arima.md

 ### ARIMA Python Implementation

 The following example showcase the ARIMA Model.
-It is copied from [@time-series-analysis-guide]
+It is copied from [@www-time-series-analysis-guide]

 ```python
 from datetime import datetime